Polymershapes

 The Sandwich Method

-We’ve gone to all this trouble to tell you that bullet-proof glass doesn’t really exist, but we’ve spread a bit of a fib.
-There is a way to incorporate real glass into bullet-proof glass, but the method still revolves on bullet-resistant plastic sheets.
+a sheet of broken one-way bullet-resistant plasticWe’ve gone to all this trouble to tell you that bulletproof glass doesn’t really exist, but we’ve spread a bit of a fib.
+There is a way to incorporate real glass into bulletproof glass, but the method still revolves around bulletproof plastic sheets.
 Without the polycarbonate, glass is simply glass and it remains prone to shattering.

 The sandwich method used to make bullet-resistant “glass” uses lamination.
 Lamination is somewhat like layering, but lamination can offer a more protective coating, as well.
-The process relies on the combination of different materials to give it strength and impact-resistance.
+The process relies on the combination of different materials to give it strength and impact resistance.

-Fabricators who work with bullet-resistant panes will take a bullet-resistant polycarbonate sheet and laminate it.
+Fabricators who work with bullet-resistant panes will take a polycarbonate bulletproof sheet and laminate it.
 That is, they sandwich it between two regular glass sheets.
 Yet again, by heating and cooling the sandwich, they are able to mold it into a single piece.
 What’s left is a pane of bullet-resistant glass that’s extremely durable and thick.

 One-Way Resistance

 There’s a new innovation in plastic fabrication that’s pretty cool.
-One-way bullet-proof glass sounds more like an idea snatched straight from a science-fiction film, but it’s legitimate.
+One-way bulletproof glass sounds more like an idea snatched straight from a science-fiction film, but it’s legitimate.
 It, too, combines sheets of glass with bullet-resistant plastic.

 Making one-way protective glass involves brittle glass and polycarbonate, which is more flexible and malleable.
 The layer of brittle glass goes on the outside.
 The polycarbonate layer goes behind it.
 Upon hitting the layer of glass—which, again, is brittle—a bullet will cause the glass to shatter inward.
 It breaks toward the polycarbonate, which takes the majority of energy and impact from the bullet.